danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels_inviteToChannel.html" name="channels_inviteToChannel">Add users to channel/supergroup: channels.inviteToChannel</a>

-* <a href="channels_toggleInvites.html" name="channels_toggleInvites">Allow or disallow any user to invite users to this channel/supergroup: channels.toggleInvites</a>

 * <a href="contacts_block.html" name="contacts_block">Block a user: contacts.block</a>

 * <a href="account_getAuthorizationForm.html" name="account_getAuthorizationForm">Bots only: get telegram passport authorization form: account.getAuthorizationForm</a>